Cache Logic / Operations¶

 The number of waiting

-instances can be large and having them all dispatch in one pass could easily introduce excessive latency in to whichever event loop gets unlucky.
+CacheVCinstances can be large and having them all dispatch in one pass could easily introduce excessive latency in to whichever event loop gets unlucky.
 Conversely breaking up thundering herds somewhat from the cache point of view is also beneficial.- Thread Consistency

 Waiting

-interaction as those are much close to the HTTP state machine which prefers to always run on a single thread.
+CacheVCinstances can be dispatched on their preferred thread.
+This is more important forVolinteraction as those are much close to the HTTP state machine which prefers to always run on a single thread.

-uses a single global atomic list of events per instance.
+OpenDirEntry uses a single global atomic list of events per instance.
 It is not feasible to

-use thread local storage because instances of OpenDirEntry
+use thread local storage because instances of OpenDirEntry are created and destroyed

 frequently and the corresponding number of instances fluctuates over a large range.
 The load